Talking about the text

 impeach sth.:(here) prevent sth.

-redress of grievances (fml.): compensation for injury or oppression
+redress of grievances (fml.): compensation for injury or

 amend sth.: change sth.